Polished Fushun amber piece with perfectly preserved midge insect.

 3. White Amber (白珀)

-• Color: Creamy, opaque (“royal amber” in Poland).
+• Color: Creamy and opaque (known as “royal amber” in Poland).

 Grading Criteria: